Edt12/Edt12/README.md

 I enjoy programming cool things!!!

-I study computer science at Swansea University
+I graduated in Computer Science from Swansea University with a first.

-I currently use Python,C++ and Java
+I currently use Python,C++ and Java, I also have a strong interest in computer graphics and have made multiple programs using OpenGL namely my 3D Renderer and photo editor.

 <!---
 Edt12/Edt12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.